-Evidence on lending to non-SMEs is more mixed.
-For some jurisdictions, credit to non-SMEs seems to exhibit similar results, but there is more heterogeneity across the studies.
-(Figure 11, top right hand panel).
-A more diverse picture is confirmed by the results on persistent effects (Figure 12, right-hand panel).
-As non-SMEs might substitute bank loans by other funding sources, declining demand might also contribute to this finding.
+Evidence on lending to non-SMEs seems is more mixed.
+For some jurisdictions, credit to non-SMEs seems to evolve in parallel.
+Half of the studies exhibit a contemporaneous decline in the reform implementation period which remains significant over the following two periods for two out of six jurisdictions (Figure 11, top right hand panel).
+This diverse picture is confirmed by the persistent effect (Figure 12, right-hand panel).
+As non-SMEs might substitute bank loans by other funding sources, declining demand might actually contribute to this finding.

-Results on the triple interaction provide no clear evidence.
-At most, two studies provide negative and insignificant estimates that might suggest that SME credit growth for the most exposed banks after the RBC implementation declined relatively more than credit growth to non-SMEs (Figure 12, left-hand panel).
+Results on the triple interaction seemingly replicate this pattern.
+Results from only one jurisdiction suggest that SME credit growth for the most exposed banks after the RBC implementation declines relatively more than credit growth to non-SMEs (Figure 12, left-hand panel).

-RBC: Transitory effects based on credit registry data at the bank-firm level
+RBC: Transitory effects based on credit register data at the bank-firm level

 This table shows the estimation results for specification (CRE 1) with each dot representing one particular satellite study.
-The underlying data used by jurisdictions with credit register data is based on a balanced sample of firms that take out both short- and long-term loans over the estimation period.
-Corporate lending captures the sum of SME and Non-SME lending

-&lt;sup>1 \\\, \\ and \ denote the significance levels of 1%, 5% and 10%, respectively.
+The underlying data used by jurisdictions with credit register data is based on balanced sample of firms that take out both short- and long-term loans over the estimation period.
+Corporate lending captures the sum of SME and Non-SME lending. , and denote the significance levels of 1%, 5% and 10%, respectively.

-RBC: effects based on credit registry data at the bank-firm level
+RBC: effects based on credit register data at the bank-firm level

-This table shows the estimation results for specifications (CRE 2) in the right-hand panel and (CRE 3) in the left-hand panel.
+This table shows the estimation results for specifications (CRE 2) in the right-hand panel, and (CRE 3) in the left-hand panel.
 Each dot represents one particular satellite study.
 The underlying data used by jurisdictions with credit register data is based on balanced sample of firms that take out both short- and long-term loans over the estimation period.
-Corporate lending captures the sum of SME and Non-SME lending.
+Corporate lending captures the sum of SME and Non-SME lending. , and denote the significance levels of 1%, 5% and 10%, respectively.